PaaS-TA/paas-ta-container-platform-guide-eng/install-guide/edge/paas-ta-container-platform-edge-deployment-guide-v1.2.md

 ### <div id='2.7'> 2.7.
 Enable the kubectl logs feature
-In KubeEdge, there is a issue that cannot use kubectl logs command as basic.
+In KubeEdge, there is an issue that cannot use the kubectl logs command as basic.
 The installation guide provides a setting guide for activating a corresponding function.

 - Modify the cloudcore.yaml file at **Master Node**. (change enable: true)
 ```